Brother Records: Formation

 Anderle met with many record companies but failed to secure a distributor for Brother Records.
 Frustrated by Wilson's regressive behavior, Anderle ultimately disassociated from the group.
 The last time Wilson was visited by Anderle to discuss business matters, Wilson refused to leave his bedroom.
 The Capitol lawsuit was eventually settled out of court, with the Beach Boys receiving the royalties owed in exchange for Brother Records to distribute through Capitol Records.
 An official announcement of the resolution was made on July 18.

 Later years

 Al Jardine became a shareholder in 1973.

 Following his death in 1983, Dennis Wilson's heirs sold his shares back to the band to repay loans.

-According to Mike Love in his 2016 memoir, BRI's shareholders continued to receive 17.5% of all revenue under the terms of the license.
+By 2011, the corporation was equally owned by four shareholders and directors: Brian Wilson, Mike Love, Al Jardine, and the estate of Carl Wilson.
+According to Love in his 2016 memoir, BRI's shareholders continued to receive 17.5% of all revenue under the terms of the license.

 In February 2021, it was announced that Brian Wilson, Love, Jardine, and the estate of Carl Wilson had sold a majority stake in the band's intellectual property to Irving Azoff and his new company Iconic Artists Group.